moduIo/Motion-Prediction/README.md

 # Motion-Prediction
-PyTorch implementation of Spatio-temporal Transformers (https://github.com/eth-ait/motion-transformer) for 3D Motion Prediction on AMASS
+PyTorch implementation of Spatio-temporal Transformers (https://github.com/eth-ait/motion-transformer) for 3D Motion Prediction on AMASS.

+# Project Structure
+1. `models/` contains implementations of various models,
+2. `utils/` contains helper functions,
+3. `main.py` is the entrypoint for the program.

 # Installation